 See below for the new protocols.

-Families of campers will receive the invoice, along with additional information and guidelines via email at least 2 weeks prior to the beginning of their camp.
+Families of campers will receive additional information/forms and guidelines via email at least 2 weeks prior to the beginning of their camp.
 All forms must be completed, and emailed/mailed back to the BIBLF office at PO Box 1800, Intervale, NH 03845 and received by the Wednesday before the start of camp.

 Camper Drop Off / Pick Up Protocols:

 - Campers will be dropped off and picked up at the top of the stairs in the upper theater parking lot.
 Drop offs will occur with one camper/family at a time.
-We ask all parents/guardians dropping or picking up campers to please remain in the vehicle and please wait in the que line
+We ask all parents/guardians dropping or picking up campers to please remain in the vehicle and please wait in the queue line.

 - Following NH State and CDC Guidelines, each camper will have a health screening daily which will include a symptom questionnaire and temperature check.
 Camp Director and counselors will wear masks and gloves during daily health screenings.